bpi/bhq_translation/tua.md

 ### Customtize the tutorial text
 You can also customize the tutorial text to include information about some of the sounds.
 You might want to add some text regarding unfamiliarity of the sounds.
 E.g.,

-Text key: aud_sound_discrimination_tut_01-0
+<bold>Text key: aud_sound_discrimination_tut_01-0<bold>
-"You will hear one of two increasingly similar syllables and then identify which one you heard.
+You will hear one of two increasingly similar syllables and then identify which one you heard.
 Some of the sounds might seem unfamiliar but they are important for auditory processing.
-Click on START to begin."
+Click on START to begin.